imarc/handbook/strategy.markdown

-## Software, Templates and Services
+## Tools

+### Wireframes and Sitemaps

 We currently use [OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) for site maps and wireframes.
 OmniGraffle is Mac-only software.
 (At least one Interactive Producer uses Microsoft Visio for Windows; OmniGraffle can import/export those files.)
+In the past, we've also had good results from [Mockingbird](https://gomockingbird.com) and [Balsamiq](http://www.balsamiq.com).

 We generally use the [Konigi stencil set](http://konigi.com/tools/omnigraffle-wireframe-stencils) for wireframes.
 This provides a remarkably complete set of user interface components for web sites, applications and mobile devices.

-We also have created an "iMarc Objects" stencil with some commonly used elements, including iMarc-branded metadata blocks.
+We also have created an "iMarc Objects" OmniGraffle stencil with some commonly used elements, including iMarc-branded metadata blocks.

+### Reports and Specs

-We usually write reports and specifications in [Word](http://www.microsoft.com/mac/word), but are not married to it.
+We use [Word](http://www.microsoft.com/mac/word) for most reports and specs, but are not married to it.
 We prefer Word's .docx file format for its superior change tracking capabilities.
 (You can download branded templates from [our intranet](http://internal.imarc.net/).)
-We've used [Pages](http://www.apple.com/iwork/pages/) too; the revision tools aren't as robust but it's much better at handling images and styles, and less prone to crashing.
+We've used [Pages](http://www.apple.com/iwork/pages/); the revision tools aren't as robust but it's much better at handling images and styles, and less prone to crashing.

+We use [Keynote](http://www.apple.com/iwork/keynote/) when presenting on-screen.

+### Surveys and Testing

 To conduct user surveys, we favor [Survey Monkey](http://surveymonkey.com), which has fairly good tools for finding patterns in responses and on-the-fly cross-tabulation.